algebrajones/Necromunda-docs/README.md

 ## House Rules

 1. For xp gain in scenarios shooting people into terrain and taking them out counts for shooting attacks
+   1. Agreed with Char, Choo, Dave, Pete
+   2. Agreed because Char is all about knocking people back
+2. Neutral can secret vote
+   1. TBD
+3. Player with lowest total gang value choose who they fight
+   1. TBD

 ## Combat Rules